 LCMHC licensure in Rhode Island requires a passing score on the National Clinical Mental Health Counselor Exam, which tests knowledge of assessment, diagnosis, counseling, psychotherapy, administration, consultation and supervision.
 It consists of 10 clinical mental health counseling cases and assesses clinical problem-solving ability by testing identification, analysis and treatment.
 It is administered by the National Board for Certified Counselors.

-LCMHCs in Rhode Island can expect to pay the following fees for their license application, renewal and examination:
+LCMHCs in Rhode Island can expect to pay the following fees for their license, application and renewal:

 LCMHC Application: $70

 LCMHC licenses in Rhode Island expire biennially on July 1 of every even-numbered year.
 License renewal requires payment of the appropriate fees and the completion of continuing education.